 The Crisis Intervention Team program is a community partnership working with the District Attorney's office, mental health agencies, multi-jurisdictional law enforcement agencies, the National Association on Mental Illness, consumers and family members.
 Our goal is to set a standard of excellence for our officers with respect to the treatment of individuals with mental illness.
 This concept was started in 1988 by the Memphis, Tennessee Police Department in response to a critical incident that occurred in their city involving an officer tragically shooting and killing a person who was suffering from a brain disorder.
 From that tragedy, CIT was born and has flourished nationwide.

-The Kansas Law Enforcement CIT training is an approximately 40 hour intensive training program which provides officers and first responders with the skills, methods and tactics to safely de-escalate incidents involving persons involved in a mental health crisis.
+The Kansas Law Enforcement CIT training is a week-long intensive training program which provides officers and first responders with the skills, methods and tactics to safely de-escalate incidents involving persons involved in a mental health crisis.
 The CIT model is about doing the right thing for the right reasons.

 - Participants will develop the ability to conclude whether an individual they come in contact with may suffer from brain disorder or mental illness which will help them to determine and implement proper procedure during the encounter.

 - Develop understanding of the complexities of mental illness and personality disorders

 - Discuss psychiatric medications and the effects of these medications on the body

 - Discuss alternative placement options based on specific need of client

 - Identify potential suicide victims and ways to prevent suicide